Israeli flight attendant who worked U.S. flights now in coma from measles complication

 An Israeli flight attendant is in a coma after contracting measles, Israeli officials say.

-Israeli Health Ministry reported there was a passenger with measles on a March 26 flight from New York to Israel, and told passengers and crew to be vigilant for symptoms of the easily-spread disease.
+The Israeli Health Ministry reported there was a passenger with measles on a March 26 flight from New York to Israel, and told passengers and crew to be vigilant for symptoms of the disease that can spread easily.

-“There is a misconception out there that measles is a trivial and inconsequential diseases,” Dr. Anthony Fauci, NIH National Institute of Allergy and Infectious Diseases Director said.
+“There is a misconception out there that measles is a trivial and inconsequential disease,” Dr. Anthony Fauci, director of the NIH National Institute of Allergy and Infectious Diseases, said.

 “Some of those complication can be very serious,” he explained, “like we are seeing with this flight attendant.”